nirajp82/DockerAndKubernetes/07_DockerEngine/03_A_Docker_Storage.md

 # Docker Storage Drivers and File Systems

 Docker's storage mechanisms are crucial for understanding how data is managed, stored, and persisted within containers.
-In this guide, we will cover Docker’s file system architecture, including its layered structure, data persistence with volumes, and storage driver options, with in-depth practical steps for both Windows and Linux.

 ## 1. Docker Data Storage Location